-The geological map of the Netherlands shows the deposits and rocks that are present at or near the surface.
-The map covers the entire country, including the Dutch part of the North Sea.
+The Geological map of the Kingdom of the Netherlands shows the geological deposits of the upper meters of the subsurface.
+The map covers the Netherlands, the Dutch Continental Shelf, and the Caribbean part of the Kingdom.
 Map units represent (combinations of) formations (Fm), members (Mb) and beds.
 In the coastal region, stacks of Holocene deposits have been mapped as profile types.
 Profile type units can be recognised by the use of lowercase lettering in their codes.

 Coversand (BX4: Boxtel Fm, Wierden Mb) and loess (BX5: Boxtel Fm, Schimmert Mb) are only shown if more than 2 m thick.
 The ubiquitous layer of actively transported open-marine sand (SB2: Bligh Bank Mb) is only shown if more than 7 m thick.
 Anthropogenic deposits are not shown on the map.